-Honey Mandarin Roasted Chicken – An unbelievable juicy, tender and delicious chicken perfect for a weeknight dinner, ready in less than 40 minutes!
+Honey Mandarin Roasted Chicken – An unbelievably juicy, tender, and delicious chicken perfect for a weeknight dinner, ready in less than 40 minutes!

 Let’s talk about this tasty chicken!